pranavdurai10/rtdetr-pytorch/README.md

 ## Note

 This is a reference implementation of RT-DeTR model using PyTorch.
-At the time of creating this repository, it is officially available only through the PaddlePaddle framework.
+At the time of creating this repository, RT-DeTR is officially available only through the PaddlePaddle framework.

 Kindly use this as a starting point to implement a fully-functional RT-DeTR model, using PyTorch framework.